COMPETITION RULES « THE 2022 LAFONTAINE CHALLENGE »

-The participants undertake to respect the image rights of photographed or filmed persons and to require the signature of a gratuitous transfer form with regards to their image rights.
-Likewise, if a minor is filmed or photographed, it is understood that the person filmed has the agreement and consent of themselves and their legal guardian/s.
-Finally, the participants must ensure the written agreement of the owners when the owners are private or public individuals who are filmed or photographed.
+The participants undertake to respect the image rights of photographed persons and to require the signature of a gratuitous transfer form with regards to their image rights.
+Likewise, if a minor is photographed, it is understood that the person photographed has the agreement and consent of themselves and their legal guardian/s.
+Finally, the participants must ensure the written agreement of the owners when the owners are private or public individuals who are photographed.

 Participants undertake to authorise the organizer without charge to reproduce and distribute their works or the images related thereto, directly or indirectly, for publication and public communication by all means and forms and to consent to the use of their work/image for promotion of the competition.

 All participants must provide consent in advance and authorize the organizer to cite their names and given names for the purpose of communication with regard to the competition.